CHILD PROTECTION POLICY FOR CLAVERING PRIMARY SCHOOL

 The governing body ensures the school contributes to inter-agency working, in line with statutory and local guidance.
 It ensures that information is shared and stored appropriately and in accordance with statutory requirements.

-The governing body ensures that all staff members undergo safeguarding and child protection training at induction and that it is then regularly updated.
+The governing body ensures that all adults in our school who work with children undergo safeguarding and child protection training at induction as appropriate and that it is regularly updated.
 All staff members receive regular safeguarding and child protection updates, at least annually, to provide them with the relevant skills and knowledge to keep our children safe.

-The designated safeguarding lead in school takes lead responsibility for managing child protection referrals, safeguarding training and raising awareness of all child protection policies and procedures.
+The designated safeguarding lead in school has ultimate lead responsibility for safeguarding and child protection.
+Their role includes managing child protection referrals, working with other agencies, ensuring all staff are appropriately trained, leading on online safety (including filtering and monitoring standards) and raising awareness of all safeguarding and child protection policies and procedures.
 They ensure that everyone in school (including temporary staff, volunteers and contractors) is aware of these procedures and that they are followed at all times.
-They act as a source of advice and support for other staff (on child protection matters) and ensure that timely referrals to Essex Children’s Social Care (Family Operations Hub) are made in accordance with current SET procedures.
-They work with the local authority and other agencies as required.
+They act as a source of advice and support for other staff (on child protection matters) and ensure that any referrals to Essex Children’s Social Care (Children and Families Hub) are made in a timely way and in accordance with current SET procedures.
+They work with the local authority and the ESCB as required and ensure that information is shared appropriately.

-If for any reason the designated safeguarding lead is unavailable, the deputy designated safeguarding lead will act in their absence.
+The deputy designated safeguarding lead/leads is/are trained to the same standard as the designated safeguarding lead.
+If for any reason the designated safeguarding lead is unavailable, the deputy designated safeguarding lead/leads will act in their absence.

 All school staff